biosimulations/biosimulations/apps/combine-api/README.md

-# Combine-API
+# COMBINE-API

-provides and web API for working with OMEX archives and other COMBINE formats
+Provides a web API for working with COMBINE/OMEX archives and other COMBINE formats such as the OMEX manifest, OMEX metadata, and SED-ML formats and several model formats such as BNGL, CellML, LEMS, NeuroML, RBA XML, SBML, Smoldyn, and XPP.

 ## Install dependencies
-From the root of the combine-api folder (```apps/combine-api```) run:
+From the root of the COMBINE API folder (```apps/combine-api```) run:

 ```
 pip install pipenv
 cd Dockerfile-assets
 pipenv install
 ```
-## Run

-Run a local dev server:
+## Run a local development server
+From the root of the COMBINE API folder (```apps/combine-api```) run:

 ```
+cd Dockerfile-assets
+pipenv shell
-python -m src/
+python -m ../src/
 ```

+This command will print out the URL for the API.